 Kargil is also a very crucial stop for the mountaineers willing to ascend Nun Kun peaks, only 65 km southeast of Kargil.
 These are twin peaks Nun being 7135 m tall, and Kun being 7037 m tall.

-The town is also at a close proximity to Suru Valley, and Suru River basin, which certainly adds to one of the attractions of this place.
+The town is also in close proximity to Suru Valley, and the Suru River basin, which certainly adds to one of the attractions of this place.